elastic-ai/elastic-gpu-scheduler/README.md

 ## About This Project
 With the continuous evolution of cloud native AI scenarios, more and more users run AI tasks on Kubernetes, which also brings more and more challenges to GPU resource scheduling.

-*Elastic gpu scheduler* is a gpu scheduling framework based on Kubernetes, which focuses on fine-grained gpu resource scheduling and allocation.
+*Elastic gpu scheduler* is a gpu scheduling framework based on Kubernetes, which focuses on gpu sharing and allocation.

 You may also be interested in *Elastic GPU Agent* which is a Kubernetes device plugin implement.